-The Project will be carried out mainly in unpopulated areas, which minimizes the community's exposure to the direct effects of its construction.
+Land use in the area to be expropriated is agricultural, and there is land in disuse.
+This minimizes the community's exposure to the direct impacts of construction.
 The implementation of a traffic management plan will maintain the flow of traffic and prevent accidents.